 Deals: we love ‘em.
 Any chance there is to save money, you, of course, will jump on it.
 That said, you always keep the old adage in the back of your mind: you get what you pay for.
-If you were to scrimp and opt for a cheaper paddleboard, would this be in your best interest or not?
+If you were to scrimp and opt for a cheaper paddleboard, are they worth considering?

 In this article, we’ll cover the pros and cons of riding a low-cost paddleboard.
 We’ll even share some of our favourite inexpensive boards should this article put you in the mood to shop.